-Excavated material from site 20SA722 dates primarily to the Late Prehistoric period (ca. A.D.1400-1600).
-A portion of the excavated area was stratified with early Late Woodland material below the Late Prehistoric component.
-Other sites yielded material from Middle and Late Woodland occupations (ca. A.D.
-1 - 1400).
+Excavated material from site 20SA722 dates primarily to the Late Prehistoric period (ca. A.D.1400-1650).
+A portion of the excavated area was stratified with early Late Woodland material (ca. A.D.
+500-1000) below the Late Prehistoric component.
 This project continues to demonstrate that significant archaeological resources are present within the boundaries of the Shiawassee NWR.